 - HLS APARTMENTS: 1637 Massachusetts Ave/3 Mellen Street/5 Mellen Street

-Please note than although these options are available to HLS students, the rent prices were not necessarily set with the HLS student budget in mind.
-It is each student’s responsibility to determine whether the rent will be affordable given their own situations.
-If you need help determining this, SFS is always glad to help: please contact your financial aid officer with any questions.
+Please note than although all of these options are available to HLS students, the rent prices are not necessarily set with the HLS student living expense budget in mind.
+It is each student’s responsibility to determine whether the rent will be affordable.
+If you need help determining this, SFS is always glad to help.
+Please contact your financial aid officer with any questions.

-For more details on this option, please refer to the page on Harvard Law School On-Campus Housing.
-For questions about this housing option, please contact the HLS Housing Office by calling 617-495-1880, emailing email@example.com, or stopping by room WCC 3039.
+For more details about on-campus housing options, please refer to the page on Harvard Law School On-Campus Housing.
+Please contact the HLS Housing Office with questions by calling 617-495-1880, emailing firstname.lastname@example.org, or stopping by room WCC 3039.

-Students who prefer apartment-style living have the option of Harvard University Housing, which is managed by Harvard Real Estate Services (HRES).
-These apartments also offer convenience of proximity, rent inclusive of utilities, and no deposit/broker’s fees or other standard fees except for a refundable security deposit.
+Students who prefer apartment-style living have the option of applying to live in Harvard University Housing.
+These apartments also offer convenience of proximity to campus, rent inclusive of utilities, and no broker’s fees or other standard fees except for a refundable security deposit.

-HRES is independent of the University, and charges market rates for its rental units and are not subsidized in any way.
-These rates are determined independently of the HLS (or any other Harvard school’s) student budget.
+Harvard University Housing charges market rates for its rental units and are not subsidized in any way.
+These rates are determined independently of the HLS (or any other Harvard school’s) student expense budget.

-There is an HLS block of HRES housing at Terry Terrace and 29 Garden Street.
-The per student (per bedroom) rent charges for a two-bedroom apartment range from $1,200/month to $1,297/month and are subject to change.
+There is an HLS block of Harvard University Housing at Terry Terrace and 29 Garden Street.
+The per student (per bedroom) rent charges for a two-bedroom apartment currently range from $1,272/month to $1,297/month and are subject to change.
 Generally speaking, students planning to live in Harvard University Housing should plan to have a roommate.
 Studio and one-bedroom HUH apartments are priced above a rate that is manageable under the HLS student expense budget.

 SFS receives a number of housing-related funding questions from 1Ls and Transfer students who are relocating, and from current students who are making summer preparations.
 These are the most common areas of concern: